 - Therefore, Jesus is the Son of God.

 Gilmore presented Licona’s historical criteria that the explanatory scope criterion insures that a hypothesis must cover all relevant facts.
-G noted that Price cannot disprove one account of Jesus in the New Testament as not historical.
-G observed that if Price wrote a history of a miracle that morning, then his anti-supernaturalism would deny the miracle in the evening.
-Furthermore, G added twenty-two historical points about Jesus to defend his position.
+Gilmore noted that Price cannot disprove one account of Jesus in the New Testament as not historical.
+He observed that if Price wrote a history of a miracle that morning, then his anti-supernaturalism would deny the miracle in the evening.
+Furthermore, Gilmore noted twenty-two addictional historical points about Jesus to defend his position.

 Gilmore quoted Thomas Warren that “men should only draw conclusions as are warranted by the evidence.”
-G presented a histiographical Christ by focusing on three facts: the documents, the eyewitnesses, and the changed lives of monotheistic Jews.
-Furthermore, Gilmore put forth Gary Habermas’s list of twelve historical facts about Jesus’s resurrection that most critical scholars admit.
-This is the “Minimal Facts Argument.”
+Gilmore presented a historiographical Christ by focusing on three facts: the documents, the eyewitnesses, and the changed lives of monotheistic Jews.
+Furthermore, Gilmore put forth Gary Habermas’s list of twelve historical facts about Jesus’s resurrection that most critical scholars admit known as the “Minimal Facts Argument.”
 Other supporting evidence included William Lane Craig’s four historical facts for Jesus’s resurrection: (1) Joseph of Arimathea buried Jesus’s body, (2) Women found the tomb empty, (3) Various people experienced Jesus risen from the dead, and (4) Bias opponents came to believe via experiences of Jesus risen (118).
-G compounded the evidence by listing fifteen groups of people in the New Testament who experienced Jesus risen from the dead (119).
+Gilmore compounded the evidence by listing fifteen groups of people in the New Testament who experienced Jesus risen from the dead (119).
 The support of Jesus’s historicity included a list of historical sources for Jesus including: Tacitus, Pliny the Younger, Josephus, Babylonian Talmud, Lucian, Samosota, and Suetonius (122–26).